by Ephrem the Syrian

 Weigh the human being

-alongside the beasts
+together with the beasts

 on the scales of understanding,

-and see with the mind
+and see with your mind

-is a portion of corruption
+are the portion of corruption —

-in every manner,
+in every regard —

-so also humanity
+so too humanity

-a portion of life.
+the portion of life.

 Look again at the composition

-of the beasts themselves,
+of the beasts themselves —

-that it is wholly without hope —
+that all of it is without hope.

 who divided